shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 1. In a medium skillet warm 1 tbsp Sesame Oil on medium heat.
 2. Add ground meat of your choice and cook thoroughly.
 Break up the meat until it is finely minced.
 3. Stir in half of the scallions, garlic, soy sauce, hoisin, ginger, rice wine vinegar, and siracha.
 Mix well.
-4. Cover with a lid and allow mixture to simmer, about 5 min.
+4. Cover with a lid and allow mixture to simmer, about 5 minutes.
-5. Serve on lettuce of your choice and top with the rest of the fresh scallions, sesame oil, Hoisin and peanuts.
+5. Serve on lettuce of your choice and top with the rest of the fresh scallions, sesame oil, Hoisin, and peanuts.